ringcentral/ringcentral-api-docs/docs/call-log/manual/details.md

 }
 ```

+## Inspecting Multi-Leg Calls

-6. Inspecting the `legs` property of the multi-leg call, we can see two (2) different `legType` properties, the most recent (legs[0]) was the `Accept` which occurred when I accepted the call in my SoftPhone, while the former (legs[1]) was the `PstnToSip` which occurred when the inbound call from my celluar device was pointed by RingCentral to the IVR setup within my account.
+Inspecting the `legs` property of the multi-leg call, we can see two different `legType` properties, the most recent (legs[0]) was the `Accept` which occurred when the call was accepted on your SoftPhone, while the former (legs[1]) was the `PstnToSip` which occurred when the inbound call from my celluar device was pointed by RingCentral to the IVR setup within my account.
 The `from.name` property would not make sense if you were to neglect looking at the call legType.

 ```json
 "legs": [